[Latest update 2025, November 10] Thanks to our team member 🧑🏻🦱 Ray, this guide has been updated and is packed with local tips.

-[Latest update 2023, April 6] Between North Africa and Sicily, Malta is a small island on the southern tip of Europe, that welcomes you with a Mediterranean climate, historical heritage, and a multi-cultural community with African, Arabian, and European influence.
+Between North Africa and Sicily, Malta is a small island on the southern tip of Europe that welcomes you with a Mediterranean climate, historical heritage, and a multi-cultural community with African, Arabian, and European influences.

-Malta's newly announced Nomad Residence Permit is the government's response to what Malta got famous for in the last few years: An entrepreneurial expat scene, nomadic lifestyle, and business networking events in a cultural setting.
+Malta's newly announced Nomad Residence Permit is the government's response to what Malta has become famous for in the last few years: An entrepreneurial expat scene, nomadic lifestyle, and business networking events in a cultural setting.

 🇲🇹 Entry requirements for Malta

-Malta is an island, and the entry requirements might be stricter than traveling overland on the European mainland.
-As a member of the European Union, you might need a valid Schengen visa or exemption or you are a citizen of the EU providing a valid national ID or passport.
+Malta is an island, and entry requirements may be stricter than for overland travel in Europe.
+As a member of the European Union, you may need a valid Schengen visa or exemption.
+If you are an EU citizen, you can provide a valid national ID or passport.
 When entering Malta, make sure you check all the following points.

-- Valid visa: visa for non-Schengen citizens or national ID/passport for Schengen citizens.
+• Valid visa: For non-Schengen citizens, and a national ID/passport for Schengen citizens.

-- Travel health insurance: Travel health insurance is required to get a Schengen visa.
-Check out Genki Explorer.
+• Travel health insurance: Required for a Schengen visa.
+Check out Genki Traveler.

 🌱 Travel health insurance for Malta